ibm-cloud-docs/vmwaresolutions/services/managing-entrust-cc.md

 When you add and remove hosts and clusters to your instance, VMware Solutions do not manage your Entrust CloudControl inventory and credentials for you.
 IBM Cloud assumes that you take steps to lock IBM Cloud automation from having access to your Entrust CloudControl deployment.

+## Procedure to find the firewall and SNAT rules defined (NSX-T only)
+{: #managing-entrust-cc-proc-find-firewall-nsxt}

+1. Log in to the NSX-T Manager, and click **Networking** in the menu.
+2. Click **NAT** from the left navigation pane.
+3. Select the T0 consolidated gateway from the **Gateway** list.

+   The EntrustCC SNAT rules are displayed in the NAT rules table.

 ## Known issue about Network Time (Entrust CloudControl 5.x only)
 {: #managing-entrust-cc-known-issue-ntp}